CERA

 Uveitis cannot be prevented.
 But you can reduce the chance of relapse and the condition getting worse by not smoking.

 CERA researchers have found a possible link between vitamin D deficiency and relapses of uveitis and uveitis activity.
-While more studies are needed to prove this, it’s worth getting your vitamin D checked and taking supplements if your levels are low.
+While more studies are needed to prove this link, it’s worth getting your vitamin D checked and taking supplements if your levels are low.

 Our uveitis research